> Player Basics

 Swords: For the Lore skill, choose from Gladiatorial Lore, Scouting Lore, or Warfare Lore.
 For the bonus skill feat, choose from Cat Fall, Experienced Smuggler, Forager, or Hefty Hauler.

-3 Points: When selecting your free consumable item at the beginning of the adventure, you gain both one item of your level or lower from the options available, and you gain a second item whose item level is no greater than half your level (minimum 1).
+3 Points: When selecting your free consumable item at the beginning of the adventure, you may also choose a second item from the options available whose item level is no greater than half your level (minimum 1) in addition to your regular item.

 Table 1: All-Schools Items